U.S. – Kingdom of Denmark Relationship

 The relationship between the United States and the Kingdom of Denmark is robust and long-lasting.
 The interests of the United States and Denmark converge and correspond in many areas.
 These include trade, defense, law enforcement, support for human rights globally, countering violent extremism, strengthening civil society, countering and mitigating the effects of global warming, and many other issues.

 A Unique Partner

-Denmark is unique in that it is currently the only country which is an Arctic nation, an EU member, and a NATO member.
+Denmark is unique in that it is one of the only countries that are Arctic nations, EU members, and NATO members.
 This means that our two countries work together very closely on many of the most important and pressing issues of our time.
 Around the world, the Kingdom of Denmark is a steadfast partner of the United States.
 This strong partnership benefits citizens of both our countries, but also benefits and enhances safety and security for citizens of many other countries.

 Engagement Throughout the Kingdom